Arpita-deb/Books-Database-Normalization/README.md

     -- updating a column
        UPDATE book_title SET comment = 'lent it to my friend in 2021, still have not received' WHERE name = 'Pride & Prejudice';

+3.4 Deleting a data

+I want to delete a book named 'The Alchemist' since i don't have it anymore.
+I can delete it from book_title table, but it'll only delete the name of the book, not the author.
+I have to delete the author from author table as well.
+Deleting entries from parent tables automatically deletes the record from the linking table

+     DELETE FROM book_title WHERE  name = 'The Alchemist';
+     FROM author WHERE name = 'Paulo Coelho';

+Since deletion is made in the parent tables, it should reflect on the linking table too

+     SELECT COUNT(*) FROM author_book_junction;

+It should return 0 rows

+    SELECT id FROM book_title WHERE id = 76;
+    SELECT id FROM author WHERE id = 91;

 # Conclusion: